A Strong Mother And 8 Things You Learn From Being Raised By One

 4. From the lessons taught by your strong mom, you’ll soon learn that being happy comes at a premium.
 The good news is that you’ll learn how to create peace and unspeakable joy out of thin air.
 At my darkest hour, it was my strong mother who showed me how others less fortunate still managed to see the light ahead.
 Soon, my own became brighter.

-5. With the strength, you inherit from your beloved mother; you’ll learn moderation of your superhuman powers.
+5. With the strength you inherit from your beloved mother, you’ll learn moderation of your superhuman powers.
 As an adolescent, I experienced by mom’s inner beast mode when I challenged her or tried going left when she signaled right.
 As a teen and young adult, I saw the softer side when she wore her pain on her sleeves with complete surrender.
 Above all, I learned that tears from a mom have a multiplicity of meaning.

 6. Strong moms know the value of having the patience of Job (2:10), citing a summary of Got Questions.
 Just like the biblical character that, despite losing everything he owned in a day, he patiently waited for — as they say, “his ship to come in.”
 It did.
 As Job endured through trials and tribulations, I’ve watched in awe at my mother and other strong caregivers do the same.
 What they shared in common was irrefutable: patience and a will to survive.